rinde/RinSim/docs/howtorun.md

 ![New](tutorial/4a.png)
 <br/>

 7. You will see an XML view of the file.
-Paste the following XML between the ``project`` tags.
+Add (paste) the following XML code between the ``project`` tags.
+Make sure to not overwrite the existing XML tags.
     ```xml
     <dependencies>
         <dependency>